stephenberry/glaze/README.md

 # License

-Glaze is distributed under the MIT license.
+Glaze is distributed under the MIT license with an exception for embedded forms:

+> --- Optional exception to the license ---
+>
+> As an exception, if, as a result of your compiling your source code, portions of this Software are embedded into a machine-executable object form of such source code, you may redistribute such embedded portions in such object form without including the copyright and permission notices.